UW Law students and alumni help children succeed and stay in school

 UW Law School students and graduates are known for their strongly held commitment to community service.
 Starting during the first week of law school, new students learn that law is a service profession and spend time giving back to schools and community organizations throughout Madison.
 For many, that commitment continues on throughout their years as law students, and far beyond.
 From mentoring and education to advocacy and guidance, UW Law students and alumni can often be found making a difference in the heart of the community: public schools.

-Helping Children Stay in Schools
+Helping Children Stay in School

 A few years ago, Diane Rondini ’87 began to notice a disturbing trend.
 She was seeing more and more students expelled from school for misconduct.